-On Friday 22 January 2021 the Treaty on the Prohibition of Nuclear Weapons entered into legal force and made nuclear weapons illegal under international law.
+On Friday 22 January 2021 the Treaty on the Prohibition of Nuclear Weapons (TPNW) entered into legal force and made nuclear weapons illegal under international law.
 The Treaty is the result of decades of campaigning and years and diplomatic negotiations, an international effort by politicians and civil society which demonstrates the strength of opposition to nuclear weapons globally.

 There have been calls for nuclear weapons to be banned ever since their first use against Japan in 1945.
-The indiscriminate nature and the catastrophic humanitarian consequences of their use is well documented and the International Committee of the Red Cross has said there is no way any medical system in the world could cope in the event of a nuclear blast.
+The indiscriminate nature and the catastrophic humanitarian consequences of their use is well documented, and the International Committee of the Red Cross has said there is no way any medical system in the world could cope in the event of a nuclear blast.

-As we celebrated the Treaty entering into force, Christian CND gathered with friends from the Network of Christian Peace Organisations for an online celebration with contributions from around the UK and South Korea, where out friends in the Bargn Nuri Community have lived for years under the threat of nuclear war.
+As we celebrated the Treaty entering into force, Christian CND gathered with friends from the Network of Christian Peace Organisations for an online celebration with contributions from around the UK and South Korea, where our friends in the Bargn Nuri Community have lived for years under the threat of nuclear war.

 Christians around the world have been working to bring the Treaty into force since it was agreed by the United Nations.
 The Holy See was one of the first states to join and the Pacific Council of Churches urged states to join, many did so.
 Countless individual Christians across the world have been working and praying for the Treaty for decades.

 Many Christian traditions and denominations in the UK have supported the idea of a Treaty to ban nuclear weapons for some time.
 The Baptist Church, Church of Scotland, Methodist Church, United Reformed Church and Quakers have long-standing positions opposing nuclear weapons and have welcomed the Treaty.
 The Church of England passed a motion in 2018 calling for the Government to “respond positively” to the Treaty and in November 2020 31 Anglican Bishops signed an open letter calling on the UK to sign the Treaty.
-Many individual clergy members within the Catholic church are also supportive of the Treaty.
+Many individual clergy members within the Catholic Church are also supportive of the Treaty.